Looking for Military Schools for Girls in Iowa?

 Much emphasis at LGA is put on character building and values.
 Education also has a priority position, because LGA understand that academic performance frequently slips when other difficulties creep into life.
 It offers a fully accredited school.

 Girls at Lakeland Girls participate in plenty of activities, all of which are designed for growth.
 A structured schedule and daily chores encourage discipline and responsibility, while intramural sports and outdoor events keep teens active and build positive character traits.
-Girls become well-rounded individuals as they sample activities from dance to sewing to community service and cultural events.
+Girls become thoughtful and mature individuals as they sample activities from dance to sewing to community service and cultural events.

 More Information About Military Schools for Girls